gridsuite/documentation/MicroServices.md

 #### Load flow server

 This service is responsible for running a [loadflow](https://en.wikipedia.org/wiki/Power-flow_study) on a network of the network store server.
 It relies on [PowSyBl loadflow API](https://github.com/powsybl/powsybl-core/tree/main/loadflow/loadflow-api), a generic implementation agnostic API.
 As a consequence, as soon as a new implementation is available, it can be integrated to this service without adding any new line of code.
-In the current version, two loadflow implementations are integrated: [Hades2](https://rte-france.github.io/hades2/) which is a free software made by RTE and [OpenLoadFlow](https://github.com/powsybl/powsybl-open-loadflow) a loadflow fully implemented in PowSyBl.
-A third one, [DynaFlow](https://github.com/dynawo/dynaflow-launcher) is going to be integrated soon.
+In the current version, two loadflow implementations are integrated: [OpenLoadFlow](https://github.com/powsybl/powsybl-open-loadflow) a loadflow fully implemented in PowSyBl, and [DynaFlow](https://github.com/dynawo/dynaflow-launcher).
 When a loadflow has run on a network, we get results like status, metrics, functional logs and above all, state variables (voltages, flows) updated in the network store.

 Source repository: https://github.com/gridsuite/loadflow-server